chawyehsu/nostr-vanity-address-generator/README.md

 ### Security

+#### Entropy and RNG

+Cryptographic programs require very high entropy for RNGs.
+This program currently adpots `thread_rng()` RNG to generate random values that used by the elliptic curve.
+The RNG is from the `rand` crate and is re-exported from the `rust-secp256k1` crate.
+It's cryptographically secure and widely trusted by the community.

+You may read more about RNGs for Rust in the [The Rust Rand Book].

+#### Interface

 This program will neither store nor will steal your secret key, but please **DON'T TRUST, VERIFY**.
 Check out the code and build from source yourself, run it offline if you are concerned.